- Find a Trail

 Waterfalls, river views, rugged rock formations, vibrant fall foliage and delicate flowers in the spring: These are the sights that put the “scenic” in Jackson River Scenic Trail.
 The serene rail-trail, nestled in the Allegheny Highlands of western Virginia, traces the route of what was once the Hot Springs Branch of the Chesapeake and Ohio Railway.

-It begins in Intervale, just north of Covington, and winds north hugging the curves of its namesake river.
+It begins in Intervale, just 0.6 miles north of Covington, and winds north hugging the curves of its namesake river.
 Picnic benches along the water allow you to rest and take in the beautiful surroundings.
 For added adventure, you can kayak or canoe in the river, and it’s also known as an excellent place for trout fishing.
+7.2 miles north of Intervale you’ll find the Smith Bridge Trailhead, and another 6.5 miles leads to the current terminus.

 The trail’s crushed gravel surface extends a few miles north of the Natural Well trailhead.
 Much of the route is wooded and you may see deer, rabbits, groundhogs and other wildlife.